-Say the word absinthe to any average Joe and it is most likely going to conjure up some very specific images and ideas.
+Say the word absinthe to any average person and it is most likely going to conjure up some very specific images and ideas.
 Most likely, hallucinations come to mind.
 Or, maybe it’s about the spirit’s strength (absinthes regularly fall between 50% and 70% alcohol by volume).
-Or maybe that average Joe thinks of late-1800s Paris and people like Oscar Wilde downing the stuff as if it were water.
-Heck, maybe it’s just that scene from Euro Trip where they literally see a green fairy (we won’t judge, we like the movie, too).
+Or maybe they’ll think of late-1800s Paris and people like Oscar Wilde downing the stuff as if it were water.
+Heck, maybe it’s just that scene from Euro Trip where they literally see a green fairy (we won’t judge, we like that comedy movie, too).
 Whatever image comes to mind when someone mentions absinthe, one thing is for certain — over time it has developed its own mythology and aura that drinkers across the world know and love (or hate).

 The biggest thing about absinthe, though, is that it isn’t a beginner spirit.
-You can’t just crack a bottle and take a pull.
+You can’t just crack a bottle and take a pull out of nowhere.
 You could, but we guarantee that you’ll never, ever want to do that again.
 Like, ever.
 For some expert guidance on how to properly consume “The Green Fairy,” we’ve enlisted the help of Matt Johnson, owner of The Secret Society, a lounge, ballroom, and recording studio in Portland, Oregon, that’s renowned for its absinthe collection.

 How to Drink Absinthe

 In a Cocktail

 Johnson made it exceedingly clear that absinthe is not for everyone: “The first thing I ask people is, ‘How do you feel about black licorice?’
 If their answer is, ‘It’s disgusting, I want nothing to do with it,’ then we move on to something else.
 There are also times when I’ll suggest that people try

 Without further ado, here’s a tasty absinthe cocktail recipe for beginners, courtesy of Jesse Lundin at The Secret Society: